5dpo/5dpo_localization_odom/README.md

 **With this version, it is possible to do:**

-- TBD
+- Wheeled odometry (four-wheeled omnidirectional steering geometry)

 **The next version will add these features:**

+- Wheeled odometry (differential and three-wheeled omnidirectional steering geometries)
-- Wheeled odometry
+- Wheeled odometry (tricycle steering geometry)
 - Fusion of wheels and inertial odometry data

 ## ROS